-Modern proof coins are known for their highly mirrored fields and deeply frosted devices.
+Modern Proof coins are known for their highly mirrored fields and deeply frosted devices.
 However, that was not always the case.
 From 1936 until approximately 1972, only the first few coins made from a fresh set of dies had the cameo contrast of the deep mirrored fields and frosted devices.
-New technology introduced in the early 1970's enabled the United States Mint to produce all proof coins with the distinctive cameo contrast.
+A new technology introduced in the early 1970s enabled the United States Mint to produce all Proof coins with the distinctive cameo contrast.

 Proof Set Values and Prices